Bay Bulls, Newfoundland and Labrador: History

 Bay Bulls first appears on a 1592 map drawn by Thomas Hood.

 Fortification of the harbour came in 1638 by Governor David Kirke.
 In 1665, Bay Bulls was raided by Dutch sailors under Admiral De Ruyter.
 During King William's War, the village was attacked twice.
+In 1694 the colony had exported 100,000 quintals of fish and 1,000 tons of train oil and the commander was Captain Christopher Hogge.
 In 1696, Monbeton de St. Ovide de Brouillan, the governor of Placentia, attacked Bay Bulls from the sea, resulting in the scuttling of the English warship HMS Sapphire.
 Then in 1697 Pierre Le Moyne d'Iberville marched overland from Placentia and attacked Bay Bulls in the Avalon Peninsula Campaign.
 In 1702, Commodore John Leake of the Royal Navy entered Bay Bulls with several Men of War, and received information about the whereabouts of French ships and unprotected settlements around the Avalon Peninsula, which he then attacked.
 On June 24, 1762, the French led by Admiral d'Arsac de Ternay, landed seven hundred men who occupied Bay Bulls and marched to St. John's.
 Bay Bulls suffered its last invasion on September 29, 1796, when Admiral Richery attempted to storm St. John's but finding it well defended; he attacked and burned Bay Bulls instead.

 In 1890 the Roman Catholic church St. Peter and St. Paul was rebuilt.
 The gate was initially marked by cannons left over from the battles with the French, then statues of the Saints were added on top, which gave the famous "Canonized Saints of Bay Bulls."